SciML/SciMLDocs/docs/src/getting_started/first_simulation.md

 # [Build and run your first simulation with Julia's SciML](@id first_sim)

-In this tutorial we will build and run our first simulation with SciML!
+In this tutorial, we will build and run our first simulation with SciML!

 !!! note